 Dry /Cracked or Aging Skin — Avocado Oil, Apricot Kernel Oil, or Macadamia Nut Oil

-Whatever oil you decide to use, just make sure it is cold-pressed, virgin and unrefined, to make sure that all the nutrients and beneficial properties are intact.
+Whichever oil you decide to use, just make sure it is cold-pressed, virgin and unrefined, to make sure that all its nutrients and beneficial properties are intact.

 When making my body butter, I love to use a combination of either 2 or 3 unrefined organic (shea, cocoa or mango) butters and 2 or 3 carrier oils.
 Body Butters are typically ¾ part solid oil or butter to ¼ part liquid oils.
 You can adjust to your preferences from here, but remember the more liquid oil you use, the softer the body butter will be.
 This will make application quite easy, although it will also make your recipe more likely to melt in warm temperatures.

-♦ Combine all of the solid butters in a double boiler.
+¤ Combine all of the solid butters in a double boiler.
 You want it to melt over steam, rather than direct heat.
-I just melt down my butter(s) in a bain-marie, a hot water bath.
-I use a glass or metal bowl over a pan of boiling water.
+I just melt down my butter(s) in a bain-marie or a hot water bath.
+I simply put a glass or metal bowl over a pan of boiling water.

 If you wish to add arrowroot starch to your butter, now is the time to do so – a teaspoon or two of arrowroot starch will make it less greasy